markborkum/pacifica-robinhood-migration/pacifica-robinhood-migration/README.md

 * `"ldap-client"` The LDAP client authentication settings for Active Directory.
 * `"mysql"` The [MySQL](https://www.mysql.com/) authentication settings for [Robinhood Policy Engine](https://github.com/cea-hpc/robinhood).

 The `"filepath"` section is a tree-map, where paths from the root of the tree represent file path.
-Each node in the tree-map has a list of `"rules"` and a dictionary of `"children"`.
+Each node in the tree-map has a `"rule"` and a dictionary of `"children"`.

 The key for each child node is a path fragment.
 The path for a node is the concatenation of the path fragments for its ancestors in the tree and itself.